What causes this?

 For “short” forms, for each form type (i.e. login, password reset, etc), there is a function that sets up the fields that will be used in the form.
 In most default cases, this will be two fields (such as username and email).

-When the password reset link option is enabled, the `wpmem_resetpassword_form_defaults` filter is used to remove the second field, leaving only a field for username or email address.
+wpmem_resetpassword_form_defaults filter could be used to remove the second field of the form, leaving only a field for username or email address.

-If, when the password reset link option is enabled, you see no fields in the form, then you are running an instance of the `wpmem_resetpassword_form_defaults` filter to remove a field, and it is removing the single remaining field (thus leaving you with none).
+wpmem_resetpassword_form_defaults filter to remove a field and it is removing the single remaining field (thus leaving you with none).